 Posted by Tammy on September 22, 2013

 America is called the great melting pot and should you look at my own family tree, you’d find the pot bubbling away with good French wine, a German goulash, Irish soda biscuits, English cheddar and a bit of Scottish Drambuie.

 Inside the case that holds my eyeglasses is a small cloth designed specifically for buffing the lenses clean.
 I am notorious for wearing specs full of thumbprints and other smudges and frankly, once I’ve been wearing them, I don’t even notice it.

 As a child, we always went to the cemetery on Memorial Day.
 I grew up in a community where my parents had also grown up so we had a history there.
 None of the neighbors or relatives who’d passed were lost in battle and few were in the military but we went, regardless.
 We cleaned up the grave sites and placed peonies grown in my grandmother’s yard.

 The Blue Corn MaidenA Hopi Legend

 The Blue Corn Maiden is said to be the most beautiful of the corn maiden sisters.
 The people loved her very much and they loved the blue corn that she brought to them all year long.
 Because of this, they felt peace and happiness when she was amongst them.

 Posted by Tammy on March 21, 2013

 A wife, a mom, an executive, a certified leadership coach and a breast cancer survivor.
 I love food and I love to write and I'm often fascinated with the life lessons that come from my kitchen.
-Participating in Community Supported Agriculture is one way that I work towards creating healthier communities.
+Focusing on Local Food is one way that I work towards creating healthier communities.